top of page

 (Toll free)

-What is a "Warm Line?;" Why a Warm Line for Shelburne County; What Can I Expect when I Call?
+What is a "Warm Line?;" Why a Warm Line for Nova Scotia; What Can I Expect when I Call?

 Who Does What in Mental Health in Shelburne County, including local links and phone numbers; Local Peer-Support Groups and Meetings